NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/let.md

 In the model example below, we have some happy and some sad turtles.
 Every time two turtles are on the same patch, one turtle will ask the other to change its shape.
-In a way, either a sad turtle will make its friend sad, or a happy turtle will make its friend happy.
+Two situations might occcur: either a sad turtle will make its friend sad or a happy turtle will make its friend happy.
 We use `let` in this model because it allows us to not rewrite a longer piece of code again and again (`other turtles-here`).